pakpoom66/IIAS-Enablement-Class/Labs/Load/Readme.md

 ## Lab Exercise

-Please see your assignments by team for the database that you are to migrate.
-Since the Db2 Warehouse environment only supports a single database you are migrate the database using the database as part of the schema name.

-For this lab you can ssh to the IIAS container or use your Db2 Client container.
+For this lab you can ssh to the IIAS container or use your Db2 Client container to access the database environment.

 ### ssh to IIAS Db2 Warehouse container

-`ssh teamXX@9.30.106.50 -p 50022`  # Replace XX with your assigned team number.
+`ssh teamXX@9.30.106.XXX -p 50022`  # Replace teamXX with your assigned team userid.

 ## Team assignments